hw2007/Cosmic-Reach-Unofficial-Mac-Launcher/README.md

 <img width="482" alt="SCR-20240501-rnum" src="https://github.com/hw2007/Cosmic-Reach-Unofficial-Mac-Launcher/assets/60082961/422b90ec-9fda-4f01-9de9-dc9bf1c7a1e9">

 # Installing
+0. Install java 17 if you do not have it already.
 1. Install the latest build, and unzip the zip file.
 2. Open a new terminal inside that folder, and run <code>./Install.sh</code>
 3. Open the app.
 If it opened properly, now you can move it into your applications folder or wherever you like.